tklenke/ArduAOA/README.md

 # ArduAOA
- Arduino AOA Probe using BLE enabled Ardunios
+Angle of Attack Probe and Display using BLE enabled Arduinos